jp-zuniga/wally/README.md

 ## [License](LICENSE)

-`wally` is licensed under the GNU General Public License.
+`wally` is licensed under the GPLv3.